fahad3536/fahad3536/README.md

 - 👋 Hi, I’m @fahad
 - 👀 I’m always excited to work on new ideas
-- 🌱 I’m currently working on Python / Django
+- 🌱 I’m currently working on Python / Django / Flask / Node.js
 - 💞️ I’m looking to collaborate on python projects

 <!---